 While each Gospel is unique and different in certain ways, all four of them convey the same basic message.
 They show a historical faith in which God stepped into history in the form of a Man.
 The Gospels also convey a spiritual faith recording the words that Jesus preached and taught to help people find faith in Him.
 The redemptive value of the Gospels is a powerful truth and one that will be impacting people until Christ returns.

-David and Annie are serving the Lord in the US, South America, and India.
+David and Annie are serving the Lord in the US, Africa, South America, and India.
 They are training leaders and helping build great local churches.
 Click here to be a part of what God is doing!
 Thanks so much!